skylight-hq/skylight.digital/_projects/hhs_telehealth_website.md

   </p>

   <p>
-    Luckily, we weren't starting <em>completely</em> from scratch.
-We leveraged robust open-source tools (such as the U.S. Web Design System), proven digital delivery best practices like user-centered design, and our team's combined years of experience launching public digital services (and maybe a bit of adrenaline!).
+    Luckily, we weren’t starting <em>completely</em> from scratch.
+We leveraged robust open-source tools (such as the U.S. Web Design System), proven digital delivery best practices like user-centered design, and our team’s combined years of experience launching public digital services (and maybe a bit of adrenaline!).
   </p>